Graduate Advising Handout: M.S.

 - All courses except Geog 895/898 must be graded, and you must earn at least a B- in each.

 - Prerequisite coursework, Internships and Geog 897 are never included on the ATC.

-- Once you file an ATC, any change requires a Petition for Substitution or Exception.
+- Once you file your ATC, any change requires a Petition for Substitution or Exception.

 - Your ATC must be on file before the Grad Division will accept your Proposal for Culminating Experience (a.k.a.
 Thesis or Research Project Proposal.)

-Two members of your Committee, including the Committee Chair, must be tenured/tenure-track faculty members in Geography at SFSU.
-You may include a third member from Geography or outside, if you or your committee members believe this would be helpful.
-The third member does not need to be a member of the tenured/tenure-track faculty at SFSU.
+Two members of your Committee, including the Committee Chair, must be tenured/tenure-track faculty members in Geography & Environment at SFSU.
+You may include a third member from Geography & Environment or outside, if you or your committee members believe this would be helpful.
+The third member does not need to be a member of the SFSU faculty.

 Your ATC specifies whether you are doing a Thesis (Geog 898) or a Research Paper and comprehensive oral exam (Geog 895).
-The Proposal for Culminating Experience establishes your title and a brief description of your topic, methods and resources.
-Prepare it in consultation with your Culminating Experience Committee.
+The Proposal for Culminating Experience establishes your title and a brief description of your topic, methods, and timeline; see forms at the grad division.
+Prepare it in consultation with your Culminating Experience Committee, who may want a longer proposal, perhaps developed in a directed reading (Geog 896).
 If your research involves surveys or interviews, you will need to file a Human Subjects Protocol form.
 The Proposal and Protocol must be on file with the Grad Division the semester before you register for Geog 895/898.

 Note: Any significant change in your Culminating Experience title, committee or research requires an Amendment form.